Lyrical-Tokarev/gllamar/README.md

 ## Next steps and/or ideas:

 - [x] add "labelme to detectron2" format converter
-- [ ] add script for detectron2 training with this preprocessed dataset and use it to make alpaca-detector
+- [x] add script for detectron2 training with this preprocessed dataset and use it to make alpaca-detector
 - [ ] ? add more images to our dataset from flickr and to extract animal faces with detectron2 trained with OpenImages-based Alpaca subset.
 - [ ] validate collected and automatically annotated data
-- [ ] add script to convert labelme or detectron2 annotations to smaller size, and crop images to animal faces only
+- [x] add script to convert labelme or detectron2 annotations to smaller size,
+- [ ] add script to crop images to animal faces only based on detectron2 predictions

 ## Our Team